Pleasant Mountain Ski Area: History

 The first trails on Pleasant Mountain were developed by local community groups in 1935.
 Two years later with assistance from the Works Progress Administration, the town added a rope tow, which opened to the public in January 1938.

 In 1988, the ski area was acquired by the owners of Shawnee Mountain Ski Area in Pennsylvania.
 Pleasant Mountain was subsequently renamed Shawnee Peak to mirror the name of its sister property.
 After Shawnee Mountain Corporation sold the resort in the early 1990s, new owners considered restoring the original name but ultimately decided against it.

 On October 21, 2021, Shawnee Peak was purchased by Boyne Resorts, with the purchase finalized on October 22.
 Shawnee Peak joins Sugarloaf, Sunday River, and Loon Mountain as Boyne's fourth resort in New England, and third property in Maine.
 Boyne restored the resort's original name, Pleasant Mountain, on September 14, 2022.

-Terrain and Lifts
+Terrain and lifts

 Serving mainly intermediate and Advanced trails, Pleasant Mountain is split up into 3 distinct areas.
 Those areas (from left to right) are the Sunnyside Area, the front face, and the Pine beginner area.
 Most of trails on the mountain can be accessed by taking the Summit Triple.
 The trails Sunset Boulavard, Haggetts, Jack Spratt, and Pine Slope all start from the top of the Summit Triple and bring you over to the beginners area, while Appalachian, Roosevelt, Yee Haw, and Upper Kanc trails can bring you over to the Sunnyside area.

+In March of 2024, Pleasant Mountain announced that the Summit Express triple would be replaced with a used high-speed detachable quad, which came from Sunday River, another Boyne Resort.
+The new lift called "The Summit Express", will have a vertical rise of 1,200 vertical feet and an uphill capacity of 2,400 riders per hour.

-Pleasant Mountain also has 4 chairlifts, and 2 magic carpets.
+Pleasant Mountain has 4 chairlifts, and 2 magic carpets.